SPIRE Reading Program: A GREAT Tool for Overcoming Dyslexia

 SPIRE Reading Program’s Scripted Teacher Guides

-If you are not trained in Orton-Gillingham methods, it will be essential for you to get and follow the instructions in the SPIRE Reading Program Teacher’s Guides.
-Using the Teacher’s Guide for the Sounds Sensible Kit (Pre-Level 1) and each of the 8 levels will help you teach more easily because you won’t have to think up multi-sensory activities every day.
+If you have no training in Orton-Gillingham methods, it’s essential for you to get and follow the instructions in the SPIRE Reading Program Teacher’s Guides.
+Using the Teacher’s Guide for the Sounds Sensible Kit (Pre-Level 1) and each of the 8 levels will help you teach more easily.
+You won’t have to think up multi-sensory activities every day.

 You must be sure to incorporate the multi-sensory aspects of the lessons into your teaching.
 If you don’t incorporate the multisensory activities into your teaching, the program is not likely to work.
-The key in any Orton-Gillingham reading program, including S.P.I.R.E., is in how well the multi-sensory elements are utilized within the program.
+The key in any Orton-Gillingham reading program, is in how well you use the multi-sensory elements within the program.

 Reading Skill Mastery is Essential

 Teaching your child to a point of mastery for each phoneme is also essential.
-Mastery means your child can immediately and automatically respond to prompts without hesitating to think about what his response should be.
-Mastery is demonstrated when your child automatically responds.
+Mastery means your child can immediately and automatically respond to prompts without hesitating to think about their response.
+Mastery exists when your child automatically responds without hesitation.

 As mentioned above, there is a consistent lesson format from lesson-to-lesson within the SPIRE reading system.
 If you look at the S.P.I.R.E.
-10-Step Lesson Format, you can see the types of activities used in the multi-sensory teaching and get a good idea of the amount of time you’ll be spending with each activity.
+10-Step Lesson Format, you can see the types of activities used in the multi-sensory teaching.
+It’ll give you a good idea of the amount of time you’ll be spending with each activity.

 SPIRE Reading Program and Your Child’s Learning Style

 You will find the SPIRE Reading Program is more Auditory than Visual.
 And large-movement Kinesthetic elements are the least in number within the S.P.I.R.E. program.
-Moving a tile or flipping through cards are kinesthetic, but not in such a way as to reinforce the learned element.
+Moving a tile or flipping through cards are kinesthetic, but not in a way that reinforces the learned element.

-Tracing phonemes ON the card with a finger, tracing with a big toe on carpet or a bare finger on velvet would be much more effective as a kinesthetic activity, and can be added on to the program by you.
+Tracing phonemes ON the card with a finger, tracing with a big toe on carpet or a bare finger on velvet are more effective as kinesthetic activities.
+You can add these on to the program.

-If your child is a kinesthetic learner, this program would not be likely to be the most effective program if you use it “as is” for your specific child.
-When practicing the writing elements in the program, I would recommend making modifications to those activities to incorporate more effective kinesthetic activities, and most notably adding on large writing on a chalkboard mounted on a wall.
+If your child is a kinesthetic learner, this program would not be the most effective program if you use it “as is” for your child.
+When practicing the writing elements in the program, I recommend making modifications to those activities to incorporate more effective kinesthetic activities.
+Most notably, add on large writing on a chalkboard mounted on a wall.

 The SPIRE Reading Program is great for a child who is primarily an auditory learner.